The Blues Brothers, 1980

 The Blues Brothers location: The ‘Palace Hotel Ballroom’ interior: the Hollywood Palladium, 6215 Sunsey Boulevard, Hollywood, Los Angeles

-The interior, though, is in Hollywood – the Hollywood Palladium, 6215 Sunset Boulevard, at El Centro Avenue, seen also in the cheeky Star Trek spoof Galaxy Quest, Clint Eastwood's Oscar-winning Million Dollar Baby and John Schlesinger's Day Of The Locust.
+The ‘Ballroom’ itself is the Hollywood Palladium, 6215 Sunset Boulevard, at El Centro Avenue, seen also in the cheeky Star Trek spoof Galaxy Quest, Clint Eastwood's Oscar-winning Million Dollar Baby and John Schlesinger's Day Of The Locust.

 The Blues Brothers: The climactic chase ends up at the prestigious Richard J Daley Center Plaza, Chicago